General Pathway Information

 - complete a III (Independent Investigative Inquiry) that focuses on issues affecting underserved populations;

-- complete a RUOP, IHOP, or preclinical preceptorship with a physician who works with underserved populations;
+- complete a RUOP, GHIP, or preclinical preceptorship with a physician who works with underserved populations;

 - choose clinical rotations in sites that care for underserved populations;